sqfmi/watchy-docs/docs/getting-started.md

 6. Choose an example and hit upload
 7. Try modifiying the examples or create your own app!

+**Note**: Arduino IDE will not show files outside of the watchface, but will push the Watchy library when you hit upload as well.
+If you want to change something other than the watchface, consider using a [manual installation](https://www.arduino.cc/en/guide/libraries#toc5) of the Watchy library instead of using the Library Manager and making your changes in there.

 ---

 ## PlatformIO Setup